ajleeson/research_blog/_posts/2024-08-15-2layer-budget-test.md

 <p style="text-align:center;"><img src="https://github.com/user-attachments/assets/4cae2cd6-11f5-4001-b4d6-f177e61eed52" width="200"/><br>Fig 5.
 Lynch Cove budget domain: everything to the right of the section line.</p><br>

 Figure 6 shows the resulting budget.
+My big issue: vertical exchange is a source term for surface DO in winter, and a loss term for bottom DO in winter.
+This is the opposite of what I would expect.

 <p style="text-align:center;"><img src="https://github.com/user-attachments/assets/b6b9f7b4-365b-4e68-b352-9bd758fce445" width="800"/><br>Fig 6.
 Lynch Cove budget results.</p><br>